Last updated on April 22, 2025

 Timebender | Illustration by Zoltan Boros & Gabor Szikszai

-Buying foil products may seem pretty in some cases, but sometimes it's more expensive than a regular product.
-It comes with the catch of getting warped if it's not stored or kept in the ideal environment, too.
-I hope WotC addresses this in the future as a collector.
-I get the frustration players may have if they have to spend extra money on external products to keep Magic cards in good shape that come straight right out of the box, but in the meantime, I hope this guide was helpful!
+You may want to indulge in foil products in some cases, but sometimes it's more expensive than a regular product.
+It comes with the catch of a potential warp if it's not stored or kept in the ideal environment, too.
+I hope WotC continues to eliminate instances of this in the future.
+I get the frustration players have if they have to spend extra money on external products to keep Magic cards from expensive collector boosters in good shape that come straight out of the package, but in the meantime, I hope this guide was helpful!

 As always, if you want to see more MTG-related content and stay tuned to the latest news about the game, remember to follow us on Twitter!